pingcap/docs-cn/dashboard/dashboard-diagnostics-access.md

 You can use one of the following methods to access the cluster diagnostics page:

-- After logging into TiDB Dashboard, click **Cluster Diagnostics** on the left navigation menu:
+* After logging in to TiDB Dashboard, click **Cluster Diagnostics** in the left navigation menu.

   ![Access Cluster Diagnostics page](/media/dashboard/dashboard-diagnostics-access-v650.png)

-- Visit `http://127.0.0.1:2379/dashboard/#/diagnose` in your browser.
+* Visit `http://127.0.0.1:2379/dashboard/#/diagnose` in your browser.
 Replace `127.0.0.1:2379` with the actual PD address and port number.

 ## Generate diagnostic report